imnaseer/CoyoteWorkshop/Exercise 1/README.md

   dotnet coyote.dll test TinyService.dll --method UserControllerConcurrencyFuzzing -i 1000 --max-steps 100

+Remember to run all the Coyote tests in a manner similar to how the above command runs UserControllerConcurrencyFuzzing test.

 ## Replaying Tests

 Typically, you'll find enough log lines in the output to figure out any bugs.
 If you can't figure